PLEASE NOTE - This field class takes place in NSW and will only take place if travel across the state border will be permitted.

-The accommodation at Strahan Cabin Park will be in cabins.
+The accommodation in Strahan will be in cabins.
 Most cabins contain a room with a double bed, another room with two bunks, and a self-contained kitchen, bathroom and shower (and heater and television).
 Three students per cabin.
 Some cabins are bigger, and accommodate 5 or 8 students.
 Bedding, linen and towels are provided in the cabins in Strahan.
 There is no need to bring any bedding for the west coast excursion.

 Required equipment: Writing implements (you will have assignments to complete).
 Waterproof paper.
 Hand lens, large water bottle and good backpack to carry all the things you need.

 Try to minimise luggage as we will have quite a few people to fit into the minivans.

 Please note that accommodation in Hobart will need to be organised by students.
 The university is located in Sandy Bay, on the southwestern side of town.
 It's about a 20-30 minute walk from downtown Hobart to the Uni, so any of the backpackers in town are suitable accommodation venues.
 Don't stay in North Hobart, which is the wrong side of town (at least in terms of bus travel - you have to catch two buses!).

 Further course and assessment information can be found at: https://handbook.unimelb.edu.au/subjects/geol90046